ministryofjustice/moj-frontend/docs/production/import-css.md

 DEPRECATION WARNING: Using / for division is deprecated and will be removed in Dart Sass 2.0.0.
 ```

-We’re currently unable to fix deprecation warnings from MoJ Frontend.
+We’re currently unable to fix deprecation warnings from MOJ Frontend.
 However, you can silence the warnings by following the [Silence deprecation warnings from dependencies in Dart Sass](https://frontend.design-system.service.gov.uk/import-css/#simplify-sass-import-paths) guidance from GOV.UK Frontend.